 Perform finger stretches and wrist circles before each session.

-Practice matched and traditional grip techniques to improve efficiency.
+Practice matched and traditional grip techniques to improve efficiency

 Using Alternative Surfaces: